alexjwatts83/HotChocolateWithAspIdentity/README.md

 # Hot Chocolate With ASP.NET Identity
 A GraphQL app using Hot Chocolate, ASP.NET Identity and Entity Framework.
 Stuctured using clean architecture.

+Essentially a copy of Clean Architecture but using GrapQL instead of a regular RESTful Api

 ## v1
 Use an interface implementing EF dbcontext